 Al-Fares also announced his defection from the ruling Baath party, becoming the most senior member to leave.
 He is from Deir Ezzor, the eastern province that has been hammered lately by Syrian forces, and hails from a tribe along the Syrian-Iraqi border.

 He also announced his defection from the ruling Baath party, becoming the most senior member to leave.

-"To my brothers in the military, your military doctrine is to defend the homeland against external aggression and protect its borders," al-Fares said in a video statement taped in front of a Syrian opposition flag and given to the TV network Al Jazeera Arabic.
-"So did your fathers, sons, and sisters become the enemies now?
-And are they the ones who you should fight?
-Is that what you have learned in your military schools?"
+“To my brothers in the military, your military doctrine is to defend the homeland against external aggression and protect its borders,” al-Fares said in a video statement given to the TV network Al Jazeera Arabic.
+It was unclear when the video was shot.

-Al-Fares said he was joining the revolution.
-He called the government "malicious" and "the killer of the people."
+Al-Fares said he was joining the revolution and called the government “malicious” and “the killer of the people.”